Irish PM says no 'dramatic moves' to report in Brexit talks

-CLONMEL, Ireland (Reuters) - Ireland has not received any indications that there have been “dramatic moves” by either side toward progress in Brexit talks, Prime Minister Leo Varadkar said on Thursday.
+GALWAY, Ireland (Reuters) - Ireland has not received any indications that there have been “dramatic moves” by either side towards progress in Brexit talks, Prime Minister Leo Varadkar said on Thursday.

 “We don’t have any indications yet of any particular dramatic moves,” Varadkar told reporters when asked about a Bloomberg report on Wednesday that the British and German governments had abandoned key Brexit demands.